redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 REDIS_URL=redis://localhost:6379
 ```

-Change the `REDIS_URL` to your Redis URL, if necessary, and you're good to go.
-Now you should be able to run the app:
+There's a good chance this is already correct.
+However, if you need to change the `REDIS_URL` for your particular environment, say your running Redis Stack in the cloud, this is the time to do it.
+Once done, you should be able to run the app:

     npm start

 Navigate to http://localhost:8080 and check out the client that Swagger UI Express has created.
 None of it *works* yet because we haven't implemented any of the routes.
 But, you can try them out and watch them fail!

-So, the starter code runs.
+The starter code runs.
 Let's add some Redis OM to it so it actually *does* something!

 ## Setting up a Client

 First things first, let's set up a **client**.
-The `Client` class is the thing that knows how to talk to Redis on the behalf of Redis OM.
-Internally, it uses [Node Redis](https://github.com/redis/node-redis).
-I like to put my instantiated `Client` in its own file and export it.
-This ensures that my application has one and only one instance of the `Client` and thus only one connection to Redis.
-Since Redis and JavaScript are both (more or less) single-threaded, this works handily.
+The `Client` class is the thing that knows how to talk to Redis on behalf of Redis OM.
+I like to put my client in its own file and export it.
+This ensures that my application has one and only one instance of `Client` and thus only one connection to Redis Stack.
+Since Redis and JavaScript are both (more or less) single-threaded, this works neatly.

-So, let's create our first file.
+Let's create our first file.
 In the `om` folder add a file called `client.js` and add the following code:

 ```javascript
 import { Client } from 'redis-om'